mfilipelino/mfilipelino/README.md

 - 👋 Hi, I’m @mfilipelino
 - 👀 I’m interested in Computer Science and Distributed Systems
-- 🌱 I’m currently learning AWS for Dataengineer
+- 🌱 I’m currently learning AWS to solve problems as a Data Engineer.

 <!---